There’s more than one type of residence on the block.

 True to its name, an investment property is a residency that you intend to use for investment purposes.
 Instead of living on the property, you’re generating revenue from letting others stay or live there.
 This can take the form of renting, leasing, vacation homes and other options.
 A residency qualifies as an investment property if it’s located within 50 miles of your primary residence and has no long-term occupants living in it.

-Are you ready to begin the hunt for your perfect investment property?
-The DRK team is on-hand to help you.
+Whatever your goals might be, the experts at DRK are ready to help you.
 Our team of investment advisors will answer your questions about mortgage rates, suggest properties that will fit your needs, and help you through the buying and lending process.

 Take a look at the commercial property available for lease in the Columbus, Ohio, area right here.